rotenaple/ISBN-Lookup/readme.md

 - Search History: Keeps track of your previous searches, allowing easy access to past queries.
 - Customisable Settings (coming soon): Tailor the app to your preferences, enhancing your search experience.

+## Download
+The font can be downloaded [here](https://github.com/rotenaple/ISBN-Lookup/releases/latest).

+### License
+This app is licensed under the MIT License, a very permissive open source license.
+This means you can:

+- Use the app for any purpose, including commercial projects.
+- Modify the app and redistribute it.

+Just remember to include the original copyright notice and license terms when redistributing.

 ## Screenshots

 ![Screenshots in Light Mode](demo/screenshot-light.png)